Excuse the title.

 “My idea is that if we can win this battle in front of us, and get a firm hold of the country, then I will institute a sort of order of chivalry.
 I will not punish the bad knights, or hang Lot, but I will try to get them into our Order.
 We shall have to make it a great honour, you see, and make it fashionable and all that.
 Everybody must want to be in.
 And then I shall make the oath of the order that Might is only to be used for Right.
 Do you follow?
 The knights in my order will ride all over the world, still dressed in steel and whacking away with their swords – that will give an outlet for wanting to whack, you understand, an outlet for what Merlyn calls the foxhunting spirit – but they will be bound to strike only on behalf of what is good, to defend virgins against Sir Bruce and to restore what has been done wrong in the past and to help the oppressed and so forth.
 Do you see the idea?
 It will be using the Might instead of fighting against it, and turning a bad thing into a good.
 There, Merlyn, that is all I can think of.
 I have thought as hard as I could, and I suppose I am wrong, as usual.
 But I did think.
 I can’t do any better.
 Please say something!”

-It is a magical moment in the book, the moment when Arthur has not only understood what he should be doing but also came up with an idea, a mechanism, which he believes might achieve it.
-It is a child, doing his utmost best to do what’s right, and to guess the unspoken intentions of his beloved teacher.
+It is a magical moment in the book when Arthur has understood what he should be doing and came up with an idea, a mechanism, which he believes might achieve it.
+It is a child doing his utmost best to do what’s right and to guess the unspoken intentions of his beloved teacher.

 But he tried.

-Egypt has endured 61 years of military rule, interrupted only by 1 year in which, ostensibly, Dr. Mohamed Morsi, of the ‘Muslim Brotherhood’, was president.
+Egypt has endured 61 years of military rule, interrupted only by 1 year in which, ostensibly, Dr. Mohamed Morsi of the ‘Muslim Brotherhood’ was president.
 Sixty-one years in which Might ruled, with little or no qualms.
-It is those 61 years which have brought Egypt to what we see before us today.
+It is those 61 years that have brought Egypt to what we see before us today.

 In our own way, with no Merlyn to guide us, we moved against oppression and called for social justice.
 We faced the police force at first, and then the regime’s armed thugs, and ultimately, occasionally, the military.

-We won several battles but appear to have lost the war when the military claimed partnership and declared it a victory.
+We won several battles but appeared to have lost the war when the military claimed partnership and declared it a victory.

 Now, sadly, Egypt suffers.